KumoCorp/kumomta/docs/userguide/configuration/trafficshaping.md

 local shaper = shaping:setup_with_automation {
   publish = { 'http://127.0.0.1:8008' },
   subscribe = { 'http://127.0.0.1:8008' },
   extra_files = {
     '/opt/kumomta/share/policy-extras/shaping.toml',
     '/opt/kumomta/share/community/shaping.toml',
     '/opt/kumomta/etc/policy/shaping_custom.toml',
   },
 }
 ```

+!!!Note
-Note that when a given scope is defined in multiple files, the more recently read file does not completely replace the configuration defined in the previous file, the options within that scope are merged.
+    When a given scope is defined in multiple files, the more recently read file does not completely replace the configuration defined in the previous file, the options within that scope are merged.

-If you want to completely replace the information for a domain, you
+If you want to completely replace the information for a given block, you
 can indicate that by using `replace_base = true`:

 {% call toml_data() %}